py-lidbox/lidbox/README.md

 # lidbox

-* End-to-end spoken language identification (LID) on TensorFlow.
+* Spoken language identification (LId) out of the box using TensorFlow.
 * Parallel feature extraction using `tf.data.Dataset`, with STFT computations on the GPU using the `tf.signal` package.
 * Only metadata (e.g. utt2path, utt2label) is fully loaded into memory, rest is done in linear passes  over the dataset with the `tf.data.Dataset` iterator.
 * Spectrograms, source audio, and utterance ids can be written into TensorBoard summaries.